 This delicious hummus recipe was adapted from The Eczema Detox.
-Try it with crackers and vegie sticks, use a dollop to flavour healthy salads or spread it onto sandwiches or toast for a protein-rich meal.
+Try it with crackers and veggie sticks, use a dollop to flavour healthy salads or spread it onto sandwiches or toast for a protein-rich meal.

 Note beetroot contains moderate salicylates so if you are sensitive to salicylates, simply omit the beetroot for a healthy sesame-free hummus dip.

-Serves 6; preparation time 10 minutes (if cooking the chickpeas there is additional soaking and cooking time)
+Preparation time: 10 minutes (if cooking the chickpeas there is additional soaking and cooking time)

 Ingredients

-• 1½ cups home-cooked chickpeas (or use 1 x 400g/14oz canned organic chickpeas, drained and rinsed well)
+- 1½ cups of home-cooked chickpeas (or use 1 x 400g/14oz canned organic chickpeas, drained and rinsed well)

-• 4–5 tablespoons (80–100ml/3–4fl oz) filtered water
+- 4–5 tablespoons (80–100ml/3–4fl oz) of filtered water

-• 1 tablespoon of grated beetroot (peel it first)
+- 1 tablespoon of grated beetroot (peel it first)

 Method